wu-json/blossom/README.md

 # Blossom 🌸

 Blossom is a conversational language learning app powered by Claude AI, designed to help you practice Japanese, Chinese, and Korean through natural dialogue.
+It compiles to a single binary and runs locally in your browser.

 ## Key Features